Mental Health Therapy in Ohio

 In Person

-Stephanie Tobin is a Clinical Social Worker/therapist, providing online sessions.
+Amanda Fazakas is a Clinical Social Worker/therapist, providing both online and in-person sessions.
 Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Stephanie is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
-They accept Cash, Check, and Discover.
+Amanda is in-network with insurance providers including Aetna, Anthem, and CareSource.
+They accept American Express, Check, and Discover.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Ohio